coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 based on the lowest possible level caster, no matter who makes the item.

 Not all items adhere to these formulas directly.
 The reasons for this are several.
-First and foremost, these few formulas aren't enough to truly gauge the exact differences between items.
+First and foremost, these few formulas aren’t enough to truly gauge the exact differences between items.
 The price of a magic item may be modified based on its actual worth.
 The formulas only provide a starting point.
 The pricing of scrolls assumes that, whenever